 - 7-layers of Canadian maple per board

-- includes 2 face (one natural and one color) 3 long grain core and 2 cross grain sheets
+- includes 2 face, 3 long grain core and 2 cross grain sheets

 - 3-dimensionally shaped foam mold